Daiz/GitHub-LiveMarkdown/README.md

 2. Download the userscript [**here.**](http://daiz.io/GitHub-LiveMarkdown/vendor/script.min.user.js)

 You can also install the script to Chrome directly by saving the `.user.js` file to your hard drive and dragging & dropping it to your Extensions page.

-## Upcoming Features

-Right now Live Preview doesn't work in commit line notes nor in Zen Mode.
-It also lacks support for some GitHub-specific things like @mentions, #XXX issue links and checkboxes.
-These are all planned features and should be implemented eventually.